By James Eliot, Markets & Finance Editor

 -

 Focus on Accessibility: As APIs democratize access to financial services, more fintechs are targeting underbanked populations.
-The Federal Reserve reports that 22% of U.S. households remain unbanked, signaling a significant opportunity for growth.
+The Federal Reserve reports that 22% of U.S. households remain unbanked, signaling a significant opportunity for growth, paralleling insights shared in Why Samsung and SK Hynix Are Undervalued Compared to U.S. Tech Giants.

 For investors and finance professionals, recognizing these trends is crucial.
 Companies that successfully leverage APIs not only to streamline their onboarding but also to enhance user engagement will be the ones to watch as they disrupt traditional banking paradigms.